software engineer @ tabapay working on all things payments.

 leverages pinecone, langchain with gpt3.5 turbo, gmail api, youtube transcription api, and stripe api integrations.

-generated hinglish code-mixed datasets using pos tagging with stanza/spacy, performed sft + dpo for alignment. working on additional tests right now.
+generated hinglish code-mixed datasets using pos tagging with stanza/spacy, performed sft + dpo for alignment.

 uses VADER sentiment analysis models, daily web scrapers using selenium, yfinance api, xgboost and random forest ensemble models